 Creative coursework in an online graphic

 You'll broaden your understanding of aesthetic design and the technology to create it in SNHU's online graphic design degree.
 Basic elements of good visual communication, the fundamentals of drawing and digital imaging technologies are just the beginning - you'll also have the opportunity to critique and create logos, advertisements and other marketing materials, as well as television commercials and interactive websites.
+Through it all, you’ll be building a professional portfolio to showcase your work online and network for jobs in the creative industry.

 When you earn your online graphic design degree at SNHU, you'll have amassed a broad skill set, all showcased in an interactive design portfolio.
 You will: